About Fund Platforms

 useful to understand what these charges are.

 Funds have historically included initial charges to pay for upfront sales commissions.
-Given commissions are now banned for advised sales and most platforms waive upfront commissions where
+Given commissions are now banned for new sales and most platforms waive upfront commissions where

-they still can be paid (on execution-only sales), the majority of funds have nil initial charge via platforms.
-Nevertheless, there are exceptions, so worth checking (via our tool).
+they still can be paid (on pre 6 April 2014 sales), the majority of funds have nil initial charge via platforms.
+Nevertheless, there are exceptions, so worth checking.

 Annual fund charges and rebates

-A fund's Total Expense Ratio (TER) shows total annual charges before any rebates.
+A fund's Ongoing Charge (OCF) or Total Expense Ratio (TER) shows total annual charges.

 What investments can I hold?

 Fund platforms generally offer enough choice to cater for most investors' needs.

 You can expect to choose from 1,000+ funds (unit trusts and oeics) from a wide range of fund managers, which should suit the vast majority of fund investors.
 Offshore based funds are still not that well